neo-project/docs/docs/en-us/develop/tool/sdk/introduction.md

 ## Exception handing

-`Neo RPC SDK` mainly interacts with Neo nodes through RPC requests.
+`RpcClient` mainly interacts with Neo nodes through RPC requests.
 When the message returned by the RPC request contains an Error the system throws an exception.
 The most common exception type is  `RpcException`, which includes:

 - -100, "Unknown transaction/blockhash"
 - -300, "Insufficient funds"